 Voula has worked with a variety of clients and brands promoting good food and healthy living.

-She was on the team of experts that launched the world’s first eco-points programs - Green Rewards - acquired by Loyalty One, the hugely successful team behind the AIR MILES® loyalty program.
+She was on the team of experts that launched the world’s first eco-points programs - Green Rewards - acquired by Loyalty One, the successful team behind the AIR MILES® loyalty program.

 Voula is a professor of Recipe Research, Writing and Development, a course she co-developed that is part of the Food Media Program at Centennial College in Toronto.
 She recently launched Butter Print Pages®, a 12-step recipe writing workshop.

 Eat at Home is her first cookbook.